lgschaer/tutorials/README.md

 ## Making a phyloseq object

 This tutorial shows you how to make a phyloseq object from the ouput files from DADA2.
-Requires phyloseq and tidyverse.
+Requires phyloseq and tidyverse to be installed.
+Link to tutorial:

 ## Alpha Diversity